 Answer: The TGRA should coordinate with the gaming operation's management when removing all patrons and unauthorized employees from the facility.
-Develop a matrix or authorized access listing to the facility during the closure.
+Developing a matrix or authorized access listing to the facility during the closure is recommended.
 Coordinate with IT for possible disabling of non-essential's logical access during closure.
 Procedures should be in place for monitoring VPN/remote access for vendors and authorized employees.
 Consider disabling all machines from play during the closure.
 Prior to disabling, a snap shot of all meters and in-house progressives should be obtained and provided to TGRA and accounting.
-Consider performing emergency drop procedures and ensure all funds properly secure (e.g. vault).
+Consider performing emergency drop procedures and ensure all funds are properly secure (e.g. vault).
 All monetary instruments should be properly secured and may be best secured by transferring to the vault.
-Casino management may want to consult with vendors whom they have lease participation agreements with.
+The tribe and casino may consider transferring the cage and vault cash inventories to their financial institution as that would be considered the most secure option.
+Casino management may want to consult with vendors with whom they have lease participation agreements.
 Consider that potential issues regarding adjustments to participation fees may arise.

-11. Question: Will the NIGC adjust deadlines or grant any extensions for required submissions such as fees, contracts, and licensing?
+11. Question: Will the NIGC adjust deadlines or grant any extensions for required submissions such as fees, contracts, licensing, Audited Financial Statements and Agreed Upon Procedure reports?

-Answer: IGRA and NIGC regulations do not provide for extensions to the statutory and regulatory deadlines.
+Answer: IGRA and NIGC regulations do not provide for extension to the statutory and regulatory deadlines.
 In instances where the tribe has provided written notice to the NIGC through their NIGC Region Office that its licensed gaming facility has closed, the NIGC Division of Compliance will remain in close communication with the TGRA if it is necessary to make recommendations for enforcement to the Chairman.
-This communication will help the Division of Compliance provide context for any recommendation in light of the Chairman's March 20, 2020.
+This communication will help the Division of Compliance provide context in any recommendation in light of the Chairman's March 20, 2020 memorandum.
 That memorandum modifies the Compliance Division's enforcement focus.
 The Chairman has conveyed to the NIGC Division of Compliance that the Commission is considering its options for implementing easing measures for Indian gaming operations during this national mitigation effort.
 Please remain in close communication with the NIGC with regard to the below requirements in order to assist with the Commission's assessment of any future measures.